wiris/html-integrations/demos/angular/froala3/README.md

     }
     ```

-    *Notice that the content can be empty or set as you prefer in the component*
+> *Notice that the content can be empty or set as you prefer in the component*.

-5. Open *src/app/app.component.html* and replace all with:
+5. Open `src/app/app.component.html` and replace all with:

     ```html
     <h1>Angular and Froala 3 demo</h1>